giuseppedipoce/Italian-BTP-analysis-in-PIIGS-scenario/README.md

 # Italian BTP analysis in PIIGS scenario

-Compelling analysis about BTP italian bonds in the sovereign debt crisis of 2011.
+In this repository you will find a compelling analysis about BTP italian bonds in the sovereign debt crisis of 2011.
+There are Rmd code and HTML report attached.
+Data are taken from Kaggle and are in the form of time series from 2012 to 2020.

 <img src="https://github.com/giuseppedipoce/Italian-BTP-analysis-in-PIIGS-scenario/assets/114066138/85dc00a7-df95-48ee-9eb0-6542c8ab8c13" width=55% height=55% align="right">